sagemathinc/cocalc/notes/july2013-push.md

     * Snapshots are now not made unless a file has actually changed since the last time there was a snapshot.
 Also, the changed files are now recorded in the database.
 This will soon (not right now) provide a way -- given a file -- to see a list of the snapshots in which it changed, and also, given a snapshot, see which files changed in it.

+    * Wrote script to monitor the database server every few seconds and restart it if it crashes.
+These crashes were responsible for some downtime recently.
+      The crashes should likely go away when I upgrade Cassandra, but having this monitor will at least minimize downtime.